Talk to others with an Ostomy

 Reply to Beth22

-So sorry you are going through all of that Beth. 🌻
+So sorry you are going through all of that, Beth.

 Hi Beth.
 If this is your third, what has your surgeon said/suggested?
 You might want to first write and then video chat with other surgeons.
-I'm sure a lot of Ostomates in various regions would give you recommendations.
-My surgeries were performed at Mount Sinai Hospital on the upper east side in New York City: the initial one in November of 2016 and the permanent one in November 2017.
+I'm sure a lot of ostomates in various regions would give you recommendations.
+My surgeries were performed at Mount Sinai Hospital on the Upper East Side in New York City: the initial one in November of 2016 and the permanent one in November 2017.
 Excellent surgeon.
 If you are interested and wish to go in this direction, I can provide you a name and contact number.
 All the best - Silveradokid.

 Hi Beth, the only clue I have toward “why retractions happen” is what my surgeon said — that there is always some scarring, which pulls on the tissue, and he can’t control where the scarring happens nor what direction it will tighten.

-I use a soft mouldable slightly convex flange which, over time, has encouraged my stomach to stand up better.
+I use a soft moldable slightly convex flange which, over time, has encouraged my stomach to stand up better.
 Nonetheless, I think that consulting with other surgeons is probably your best bet.
-Even if there’s no guarantee of a better result, you have to wonder how much worse it could be.
+Even if there's no guarantee of a better result, you have to wonder how much worse it could be.

 Good luck.